DevTest - OKTA SSO Configuration Guide

 8. A window pops up.
 Choose the first option 'OIDC - OpenID Connect'

-9. The Window would expand once you select OIDC.
+9. The Window would expand once OIDC is selected.
 Choose Application Type as 'Web Application'.
 Click Next

 11. The rest of the configuration should be exactly as shown below.
-Noting more, nothing less.
+Nothing more, nothing less.

 15. The next step is to define the mappers for the newly added Identity Provider.
 The mapper is again VERY IMPORTANT as this provides the much-needed roles for the OKTA User who logs into IAM/ED/Portal.
 By default, there are no mappers defined.
 Click on 'Create' button to define the mappers.
-We basically need to define 3 role-maps for the OKTA User.
+Need to define 3 role-maps for the OKTA User.
 Assuming that the user wants to be able to log in to IAM.
 ED as well as PORTAL.
-We will assign 3 roles.

 16. Give a meaningful name for the Mapper.
 Choose type as 'Hardcoded Role'.
-There are 2 more mapper types to assign role, but that's for another
+There are 2 more mapper types to assign role.

 17. Choose the role as shown below and save it.